 Majority of Republicans See China’s Rise as Critical Threat

-Since peaking in 2002, American views of China’s rise have remained consistent, with around four in ten Americans describing China’s development as a world power as a critical threat (in 2019, 42%).
+Since 2002, American views of China’s rise have remained consistent, with around four in ten Americans describing China’s development as a world power as a critical threat (in 2019, 42%).
 However, Republican attitudes have taken a dramatic turn: for the first time since 2002, a majority of Republicans now say that China’s development as a world power represents a critical threat to the United States (54%, up from 42% in 2018).
 However, that shift has only affected Republicans; minorities of Democrats (36%) and Independents (40%) see China’s rise as a critical threat, as they have for the past fifteen years.

 Two-Thirds of Americans Favor Friendly Cooperation and Engagement with China

-That pro-engagement position holds true across party lines, with majorities of Republicans (58%), Democrats (74%), and Independents (69%) saying the US should undertake friendly cooperation with China.
+That pro-engagement position holds true across party lines, with majorities of Republicans (58%), Democrats (74%), and Independents (69%) saying the United States should undertake friendly cooperation with China.
 However, over the past decade, Republicans have grown more likely than other partisan groups to favor working to limit the growth of Chinese power.
 Today, four in ten Republicans (40%) favor efforts to limit the rise of China, up from 29 percent in 2006.
 Democrats, by contrast, have become somewhat more likely to favor cooperation with China (74%, up from 65% in 2006); Independents have remained consistent across the same time period.